cliffeby/CWT001/README.md

 ## Constant Warning Times
 Constant warning time devices are required at all 4-Quad gates, but none of the fatalities reported a failure of the CWT devices.
 Nothing in these data point to constant warning times as a factor that affects crossing safety at 4-Quad gates.
 The Illinois HSR approach to use 80 seconds contradicts traditional thinking that anything in excess of 60 seconds is a safety risk.

+### About Me
+I am a former FRA Acting and Deputy Administrator and retired civil engineer.
+I work as rail and data consultant for several companies on a part-time basis.
+I also study software development as an avocation.

+Cliff Eby
+April 2020

 # Appendix A - Jupyter Notebook Documentation